Content rules allow users to add dynamic content to email messages by mapping it relative to the recipient information from the Datamart.

 - In Details tab, click yes for Content Rules label.
 (This will turn on adding content rules properties to email).

 - Add all other information needed for email message and click .

-- Since, this document primarily focuses on content rule, we will jump straight to HTML tab.
+- Since, this document primarily focuses on content rules, we will jump straight to the HTML tab.

 - Here, the user could add their own HTML code with a small addition (Very important):

 - Since, content rules map code snippets to dynamic variable, we will create a dynamic variable.
 For example: ##offer_header##

 - Look at the example below for usage:

 Here, three highlighted dynamic variables will be used to add specific code snippets according to recipient information stored under corresponding fields.

 - Save the HTML code and generate a Text version.